CLUBS & ORGANIZATIONS

 |

-Marine Biology Club |
+| Marine Biology Club |

 Advisors: Don Behringer, Shirley Baker |

-The objectives of the Marine Biology Club are to provide opportunities for networking and professional development as well as to promote conservation and proper care of marine systems.
-We are geared towards marine science majors but are open to all who are passionate about our oceans. |
+The Marine Biology Club provides opportunities for networking and professional development as well as to promote conservation and proper care of marine systems. |

 Advisor: Katie Stofer |